Cool Down With This Chocolate Mint Protein Ice Cream RecipeJul 29, 2021

 Satisfy your sweet tooth in a healthier way with this Chocolate Mint Protein Ice Cream recipe.

 Peel banana; cut into chunks.
 Place in re-sealable plastic bag; freeze for 4 hours, or until completely frozen.

-Place banana, Openfit Chocolate Plant-Based Protein Shake, almond milk, and extract in a food processor or high-powered blender; cover.
+Place banana, LADDER Chocolate Plant-Based Nutrition Shake, almond milk, and extract in a food processor or high-powered blender; cover.
 Pulse for 2 to 3 minutes, or until very smooth, scraping down sides as needed.
 Add more liquid, if needed, one Tbsp. at a time until desired consistency is reached.

 Divide mixture evenly between two small bowls; garnish with cacao nibs.
 Or, store in an airtight container in freezer for up to 4 days until ready to eat.
 If frozen, set out at room temperature for 15 minutes to soften before serving.

 The Nutrition Facts box below provides estimated nutritional information for this recipe.